benrhughes/nodetsdemo/README.md

 ### server.ts
 A class encapsulating the configuation of the API.
 It constructs an express app and provides a public method for starting the express app.

-It registers 3 routes:
+It registers 4 routes:
-- `GET /user` to list known users
+- `GET /users` to list known users
-- `GET /user/:name/` to get a user
+- `GET /users/:name/` to get a user
-- `POST /user/:name/` to create a user
+- `POST /users/:name/` to create a user
+- `DELETE /users/:name/` to delete a user

 It has a commented out line to inject the headerFilter middleware.